 Is Plug-In Solar Legal in California?
 (2026)

-Almost.
-California has an active bill — SB 868 — Plug Into the Sun Act.
-Passed the Senate May 2026; now moving through the Assembly.
+Bill advancing Almost.
+California has SB 868 — Plug Into the Sun Act advancing.
+Passed the Senate; cleared Assembly Utilities & Energy 18-0 — awaiting Assembly Appropriations (mid-2026).
 Until it becomes law, standard utility interconnection rules still apply.

 SB 868 would reclassify plug-in solar as a household appliance.
 With the highest big-state electricity rates in the nation, California is the market everyone is watching.